mousepawmedia/devdocs/source/serverconfig/linode.rst

     password = mailuserpass
     hosts = 127.0.0.1
     dbname = mailserver
-    query = SELECT destination FROM virtual_aliases WHERE source='%s'
+    query = SELECT goto FROM alias WHERE address='%s'

 Save and close, then run...